Ad846348/30_days_of_basic_python-/README.md

 Generates and copy password as per instructions given by user.
 ![Password](Screenshots/Pass.png)

+# 8. Bulk File Renamer
+Features:-✒️
+It rename a large no. of files from a folder selected by user at once..

 # Project-5 (Registration form)
 Features:-✒️
 It collects basic information from user such as name, address,email...